 Foreign bodies can also be swallowed and lead to dangerous obstructions in the esophagus, stomach, or intestines.

-Dried and matted fur can collect around the mouth after excessive drooling, which can contribute to the foul smell.
+Dried and matted fur can collect around the mouth after excessive drooling, which can contribute to a foul smell.
 Lip fold pyodermas (infections around the lips) can form and contribute to the halitosis.
 This is common in cats with certain types of allergies.

-This will help you understand some of the conditions that can cause halitosis, or bad breath, in cats.It is very important to see your veterinarian to identify the cause of any bad breath you notice in your cat and facilitate treatment.
-Some of these conditions can be very serious, and early diagnosis and treatment may be able to slow down or reverse both the halitosis and its underlying cause.
+These are some of the conditions that can cause halitosis, or bad breath, in cats.It is very important to see your veterinarian to identify the cause of any bad breath you notice in your cat and facilitate treatment.
+Many of these conditions can be quite serious, and early diagnosis and treatment may be able to slow down or reverse both the halitosis and its underlying cause.